Glyceryl octyl ascorbic acid: Pigmentation

 Many phenolic compounds, which are conventional whitening agents, react with tyrosinase to induce melanocyte-specific cytotoxicity, and thus there was a risk of developing vitiligo.
 GO-VC reduced the intracellular melanin content of B16 melanoma cells.
 GO-VC's pigmentation inhibitory mechanism is shown to act through a novel melanogenesis inhibitory system that does not depend on tyrosinase activity inhibition, indicating that it is a safe and effective pigmentation inhibitor with low risk of vitiligo.
 GO-VC showed a remarkable effect in an actual pigmentation suppression clinical study, and a gel preparation containing 0.1% GO-VC was applied twice a day in the morning and evening on the entire face after 13 female subjects aged 39.8 years on average.
 As a result of a 1-5 month study, GO-VC significantly improved post-inflammatory pigmentation.
 It is reported that GO-VC also showed a clear improvement in pigmentation caused by metal allergy, which was not very effective when applied with hydroquinone.

 Skin pore related diseases

 Since conventional water-soluble vitamin C does not easily penetrate the skin barrier, an amphipathic vitamin C derivative was developed to improve this.
-However, since lipids such as palmitic acid were chemical modified to ViraminC derivatives in the past, exposure to ultraviolet light generated free fatty acids, raising concerns about lipid peroxidation.
+However, since lipids such as palmitic acid were chemical modified to vitamin C derivatives in the past, exposure to ultraviolet light generated free fatty acids, raising concerns about lipid peroxidation.
 It was thought that GO-VC could avoid the problem of lipid peroxidation because GO-VC is amphipathic with octanol instead of lipid.
 The effect of 0.05% gel of GO-VC was investigated on skin pore related diseases.
 As a result, it was confirmed that there were no side effects and the number of abnormal pores decreased to 70% or less within 1 to 2 months after application.